Fun, Luxury, and Good Eats in NYC

 I want to highlight to new places we got to try out that I think you will enjoy as much as my family did.

 BareBurger is an organic burger mini-chain with multiple locations in NY.
 BareBurger proves how good “less” can be.
 What is missing from their burgers?
 Well, no matter what you order, it will all be free of hormones, pesticides and other yucky stuff we hate in our food and in our bodies.
-It will however be completely have all organic ingredients and tons of flavor.
+It will have all organic ingredients and tons of flavor.

 Even my little ones raved about the flavor and toasty crunch of their whole wheat burger buns and fries.
-Their list of burer types are incredible.
+Their list of burger types are incredible.
 You can choose from the basic beef, turkey, and farmers quinoa veggie burger to unique choices like wild boar, elk, and ostrich.
 I really enjoyed my Habanero Express (with pepperjack, iceberg lettuce, tomatoes, poblano pepper relish, raw red onions, spicy pickle chips, and habanero chipotle mayo.
 I choose elk, which is a leaner meat).
 I’ve had a lot of really good burgers in my lifetime, and I have to say, the one I had at BareBurger is on the very top of my list of favorites.